Sy-Chan/Map_algebra/README.md

 For me, I install via pip, using:
   - window key + r
-  -type cmd and click ok
+  - type cmd and click ok
-  -in the comand prompt, type: pip install matplotlib Some fatal issue is that you don't have the pip in your computer, in this case, check your installation and made sure you check            the add Python 3.x to PATH (https://datatofish.com/add-python-to-windows-path/)
+  - in the comand prompt, type: pip install matplotlib Some fatal issue is that you don't have the pip in your computer, in this case, check your installation and made sure you check            the add Python 3.x to PATH (https://datatofish.com/add-python-to-windows-path/)